ilya-shevtsov/AWS-Elastic-Beanstalk-Ktor-Sample-Project/README.md

 # AWS Elastic Beanstalk Ktor Project
-This is a AWS Elastic Beanstalk with Ktor Project.
+This is an AWS Elastic Beanstalk with Ktor Project.
 You can clone it and use it or follow the instructions and make one yourself.
-Here are the complite guide to make such project yourself.
-To make a project I will be useing IntelliJ IDEA.
+Here is the complete guide to make such project yourself.
+To make a project I will be using IntelliJ IDEA.

 # Setting up a project
 ## 1. Make a project